fbzhong/gerrit-tools/README.md

       otherwise the URL will be displayed.

     changes [<change number>]
-      Show the open changes, or the detail of <change number>.
+      Show the detail of specific <change number>.

+    changes [<search operators>]
+      Show the changes information, <status:open> by default.
+The <search operators> are the same with the operators of Gerrit Code Review - Searching Changes.

+      The following are particial <search operators>:
+          commit:'SHA1'
+          status:open
+          status:merged
+          status:abandoned

+      For more information of <search operators>, please refer to the Gerrit Documentation Gerrit Code Review - Searching Changes

     apply <change number>
       Applies the latest patch for the change at <change number> on top of the current